bubblesub/bubblesub/README.md

 - Install `bubblesub`: `pip install --user .`
 - Run bubblesub: `python3 -m bubblesub` or simply `bubblesub`

+If you want to simplify `bubblesub` installation, look at our [Dockerfile](Dockerfile).
+You will find what dependencies are needed, how to install them and how to run our tests.

 ## Documentation

 #### Default hotkeys and commands